giovannipbonin/ieee-program/Week 00/README.md

 [Cracking the Coding Interview, 6th Edition](http://www.amazon.com/Cracking-Coding-Interview-6th-Programming/dp/0984782850/)
 but will also include questions from the ICPC programming competition.

+## How to get the most out of the course

+- The way most of the veteran members of Software Engineering Club improved their skills is by **teaching yourself**.
+Coming to these classes is great: We'll teach you and provide you with a group of like-minded learners.
+However, you have to put in the time yourself.

 I actually learned a lot about learning in this Coursera class I took in my last semester in college:

 - https://www.coursera.org/learn/learning-how-to-learn
+- A [couple](https://pastebin.com/JNbGxvp) [summaries](https://workflowy.com/s/E9HW.jGUYboLrGj) of the course.

+## How to get a job in Silicon Valley

 To practice, get one of the recommended books with a list of exercises and hammer through it!
 Do all these problems, do one per day, or do two, or three, depending on how much time you have.
 There's no excuse to not do at least one of them a day until you feel comfortable enough to go to an interview feeling that you will make it.